JohnProg/django-material-openshift/README.md

 Usage
 =====

-Clone this repository and use like base of your Django project Set the following: rhc env set OPENSHIFT_PYTHON_WSGI_APPLICATION=wsgi/wsgi.py --app <app-name>
+Clone this repository and use like base of your Django project.

+Set the following:
+rhc env set OPENSHIFT_PYTHON_WSGI_APPLICATION=wsgi/wsgi.py --app <app-name>